ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 [Learn more about Markdown syntax!](https://guides.github.com/features/mastering-markdown/)

-To make a new post from scratch, all you have to do is add a new file to the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext`, where ext is the extension of the file (like `.markdown`) and the date is not in the future or it won't work.
-The post file has to include the necessary "front matter" which is like a header for each file.
+To make a new post from scratch, all you have to do is add a new file to the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext`, where ext is the extension of the file (like `.markdown`) and the date is not in the future.
+The post file also has to include the necessary "front matter" which is like a header for each file.

 Example:
 ```